-- What this section calls a "complaint" is also called a "grievance." - Another term for "making a complaint" is "filing a grievance." - Another way to say "using the process for complaints" is "using the process for filing a grievance."
+- A "Complaint" is also called a "grievance." - "Making a complaint" is also called "filing a grievance." - "Using the process for complaints" is also called "using the process for filing a grievance." - A "fast complaint" is also called an "expedited grievance."

-Section 10.3 Step-by-step: Making a complaint
+Section 11.3 Step-by-step: Making a complaint